Trailer Frame Materials And Safety Factor

 So where does that leave us in choosing trailer frame materials?
 The more we know about all the conditions, the more confidence we have in the design.
 So, because there are so many things that happen to trailers, generally a higher safety factor is better.
-Think through the design and the weird possibilities, then use your best reasoning and fall to the side of safety.
+Think through the design and the weird possibilities.
+Consider the beam shapes in the design and where in the trailer frame each is used.
+Consider the possibility and issues with failure, then use your best reasoning and fall to the side of safety.

 Another great approach is to buy plans that fit, or almost fit your need.
 This buys you a proven design, then you can customize the plans to meet your specific application.

 At the risk of offending, I’ll throw in one more example of thinking beyond the box.
 Consider the fat guy sitting down on the end of an already full trailer.
 On a 1000# trailer, a 350# dynamic addition to the back bumper is significant.
 Him stepping up onto the trailer or sitting down hard on the bumper will momentarily add far more than 350#.

 Food for thought.
 Good luck with your project.